Key Takeaways

 - Disorganized thought processes involve difficulty maintaining coherent, logical thinking patterns and are often symptoms of serious mental health conditions.

-- Common examples include tangential speech, word salad, flight of ideas, thought blocking, and circumstantial thinking.
+- It surfaces in recognizable patterns like tangential speech, word salad, flight of ideas, and thought blocking, each one making clear communication hard.

 Tangential Speech